 Rhonda and her husband, John, opened their own music store, Johnsons’ Violins, in St. Cloud, MN in 2009 to keep string playing alive in Central Minnesota.
 Currently, she performs with the SCSO and Bethlehem Chamber Orchestra, teaches in her own private studio and with the St. Cloud Suzuki Studio, at St. John’s Preparatory School giving middle school string lessons, and is an instructor/conductor with the Crow River Area Youth Orchestra.

 Expert at fiddling and jazz improvisation, Cristina holds a Bachelor of Music Degree in jazz violin performance from Berklee College of Music in Boston, and a Masters in Conducting for Orchestra, from St. Cloud State University.
-She has produced an instructional video for fiddling through Mel Bay’s entitled Anyone Can Play Country Fiddle, CDs entitled Inside the Heart of a Musician, Seaborn Breeze, and Spirit Wind, and many arrangements for string orchestra of fiddle music, jazz, Celtic, Scandinavian, Cajun, and original.
+She has produced an instructional video for fiddling through Mel Bay’s entitled Anyone Can Play Country Fiddle, CDs entitled Inside the Heart of a Musician, Spirit Wind, Seaborn Breeze, and The Day the Squirrel Went Berserk.
+Her many arrangements for string orchestra of fiddle music including jazz, Celtic, Scandinavian, Cajun, and original.
 Cristina is a violinist and fiddler with over thirty years of experience.
 In symphonies, quartets, jazz ensembles, and folk/rock bands, her musical background includes influences in classical, jazz, Celtic, bluegrass, and Texas swing fiddle.

-Outside of music, Lynnea enjoys spending time with her family, visiting state parks, biking, and letterboxing.
+Outside of music, Lynnea works part-time, and enjoys spending time with her family, visiting state parks, biking, ice skating, and letterboxing.

 Joshua Pierskalla is spending his first season with the St. Cloud Symphony Orchestra.
 Starting viola at the age of 9, Joshua instantly fell in love with music and performing.
 Joshua was a very active musician in his school string orchestra program in Willmar, MN.
 Along with the school orchestra program, Joshua also was very active in competitions throughout his time in grade school.
 Later in life, Joshua was a part of many different organizations throughout the state of Minnesota.
 Joshua was a member of the Crow River Area Youth Orchestra located in Hutchinson, MN for two years where he played in the chamber orchestra, symphony orchestra, and summer string camp when he was younger.
 When he was older, he was a part of the MMEA Middle Levels Honors Orchestra for three years when he was in Junior High.
 When Joshua reached high school, he played in the Minnesota All-State Orchestra for two years, CLC Honors Orchestra for three years, and was a part of the pit orchestra during his high school musicals.
 Joshua is on the journey to receiving his Master of Science degree in Marriage and Family Therapy at St. Cloud State University.
 Currently, Joshua studies viola privately with Dr. Marion Judish who teaches at St. Cloud State University.
 Joshua’s past private instructors include Dr. David Arnott, St. John’s/ St. Benedict University, and Dr. Natalia Moiseeva, University of Minnesota.
 Besides playing with the St. Cloud Symphony Orchestra, Joshua plays with the St. Cloud State Orchestra and is also the principal violist of the Willmar Area Symphonic Orchestra back in his hometown which he is performing his tenth season with this year.
 For fun, Joshua plays in the Prairie Lakes String Quartet where they perform weddings and other gigs around the central part of the state.
 He also loves performing for services in area churches in Willmar and Litchfield.
 He also works part time at a pharmacy in his hometown of Willmar, MN where he is employed as a pharmacy technician.
 Joshua also teaches private violin/viola lessons on the side.
 Joshua loves spending time with his parents and three younger brothers along with his friends.
 Being social is Joshua’s form of entertainment.